tejaswigowda/strata-editor/docs/packages/3dom/README.md

 ## Bring your own undo (host apps)

-The ops layer never imports a command class — it calls **Host** factories.
+The ops layer never imports a command class.
+It calls **Host** factories.
 Pass a scene and you get `DefaultHost` (built-in undo).
-Pass a Host and your app owns history, notifications and execution:
+Pass a Host and your app owns history, notifications, and execution:

 ```js
 const $S = createS({